ToxicFrog/doom-mods/README.md

 Yep!
 You might want to pair it with a mod like *Champions* or *Colourful Hell* to make things a bit spicier, if, unlike me, you are actually good at Doom.
 (Or you can pair it with *Russian Overkill*, load up Okuplok, and go nuts.)

+### Can I use parts of this in my mod?

+Go nuts!
+It's released under the MIT license; see COPYING.md for details.
+See also the "modding notes" section.

+### Can I add Laevis integration to my mod?

+See "modding notes" below.

 ## Known Issues

 - Mods that allow you to modify or upgrade weapons, such as DRLA, may cause the weapons to reset to level 0 when you do so.